badgeekluck/filament-cards/README.md

 You can also use absolute URL's like in the above example.
 Optionally you can change to open the link in new browser tab using `openInNewTab()` method.

-## Customizing the Display of Settings Panel Items
+## Customizing the Display of Card Items

-By default, the content (title, icon, and description) of each panel item is stacked and centered.
+By default, the content of each card item (title, icon, and description) is stacked and centered.
 Customize this alignment with the `itemsAlignment` property on the card's page.
 The property must be an enum value from `Kanuni\FilamentCards\Enums\Alignment`.
 Possible values are `Alignment::Start`, `Alignment::Center` and `Alignment::End`.

 ```php
 use Kanuni\FilamentCards\Filament\Page\CardsPage;